handejong/Ex-vivo-ephys-toolset/README.md

             >> output_sweepset=sweepset('filename','filename.abf')

 This will create a sweepset object named 'output_sweepset'.
 The first sweep is presented in a figure and data about the dataset is printed to the command line.
-The following comand prints information about the sweepset (such as the sampling frequency):
+The following command prints information about the sweepset (such as the sampling frequency):

             >> output_sweepset.file_header